molotovbliss/plza-pay-magento2/README.md

 ## Main Functionalities
-Solana Pay integration for Magento 2 that enables direct commerce in the metaverse ecosystem
+Solana Pay integration for Magento 2 that enables direct commerce in a metaverse ecosystem

 ## Installation
 \* = in production please use the `--keep-generated` option